official-inquiries/climate-action-us-senate-2014/pages/opening-whitehouse.md

 Page 5

-BICEP (BUSlNESS for INNOVATIVE CLIMATE 81 ENERGY POLICY) a Project of Ceres
+BICEP (BUSlNESS for INNOVATIVE CLIMATE ENERGY POLICY) a Project of Ceres

 June 2.
 2014

-President Barack ()bama
+President Barack Obama

 The White House